devagrawal09/portfolio/resume.md

 Worked on a research project funded by NSF and Mozilla with a team of professors and masters students

-Researching the implementation feasibility of access control, emergency detection and crisis response using IoT
+Built an access control model for smart-homes that supports automatic emergency detection, escalation, and response

+Published a paper for the ACM International Conference on Enhancing Smart Home Security

-### Mobile Developer (HealthyLovedOnes) (May '19 – Aug '19)
+### Web Developer (TorpedoShoes) (May '19 – Aug '19)

-Created a mobile application that greatly improved customer engagement
+Built an internal platform for tracking manufacturing lines, quality control, and reporting to replace existing paper report system used by 8 manufacturing units

 ### Web Developer (HealthyLovedOnes) (Apr '18 – Jul '18)

-Developed a web application for the organization
+Developed a web application for caregivers and people in need to connect with each other

+Built a platform for job search, advertisement, communication, and payment for caregivers

 ### Web Developer (Bharat Vikas Parishad) (Feb '17 – May '17)

-Designed a web application for Bharat Vikas Parishad (Shiva Branch, Varanasi) for internal use
+Designed a web application for Bharat Vikas Parishad (Shiva Branch, Varanasi) for management of 50 members

 ## Projects